 Define Target Audience:

 First, you need to define your target audience.
-Chris’s target demographic are people over the age of 50, because this is the demographic that is likely motivated to sell a home due to things like retirement, inheritance, tired of being a landlord, etc. Since defining a target audience isn’t the purpose of this blog post, click here and here to learn more about this topic.
+Chris’s target demographic are people over the age of 50, because this is the demographic that is likely motivated to sell a home due to things like retirement, inheritance, tired of being a landlord, etc. Since defining a target audience isn’t the purpose of this blog post, Click How to Become Famous: General Fame vs. Selective Fame and Ideal Target Audience For Apartment Marketing Campaigns to learn more about this topic.

 Create the Advertisement: